kchousos/BSc-Thesis/chapters/02-background.md

 This example demonstrates a minimal harness that triggers a controlled crash upon receiving `HI!` as input.
 :::

 To compile and link such a harness with LibFuzzer, the Clang compiler---also part of the LLVM project [@llvm]---must be used alongside appropriate compiler flags.
-For instance, compiling the harness in [@lst-fuzzing-example] can be achieved as follows:
+For instance, compiling the harness in @lst-fuzzing-example can be achieved as shown in @lst-harness-compilation.

 ::: {#lst-harness-compilation}